jenktam/Lenny-vs-the-Zombies/README.md

 # Bombardment

-All Lenny wants to do is sleep in.
-He's had a rough week handling all of the family duties since his parents went out of town.
-However, he wakes up one morning and finds his their place is bombarded with zombies.
+Lenny is having a rough week.
+He wakes up one morning to find his town is flooded with zombies.
+He searches the town to find he is the only human there.
+No sounds of screaming or dead corpses.
+It seems as if everyone just disappeared.
+Where is everyone and where did the zombies come from?!

-Play as Lenny in this first-person shooter game.
-You are luckily equipped with a rifle but can you escape in time?
+Play as Lenny in this first-person shooter game to ward off the zombies and find reinforcement.
+Can you escape in time?